-Significant advances have taken place during the last decade for the main scanner hardware component, the gantry, containing the tube(s) and detectors.
-All vendors have placed a critical emphasis on the improvement of the gantry rotation speed and (varying across vendors) the
+Significant advances have taken place during the past decade for the main scanner hardware component, the gantry, containing the tube(s) and detectors.
+All vendors have placed a critical emphasis on the improvement of the gantry rotation speed and (varying across vendors) the increase of number of detectors, as such improving the data acquisition.
+Scan duration should be as short as possible to limit motion artefacts of the fastmoving coronary arteries.

-In coronary CTA, partial reconstruction algorithms allow image reconstruction from data acquired within a half gantry rotation; the so-called half-scan.3 This may be confusing, since the X-ray fan beam angle of the CT detectors (approximately 50°) plus a transition angle for smooth data weighting should be added to the 180° rotation, resulting in a minimal rotation of approximately 260° for image reconstruction.13 The influence of the fan angle increases if the positioning of the heart deviates from the center of the scan field, resulting in lower temporal resolution.
+In coronary CTA, partial reconstruction algorithms allow image reconstruction from data acquired within a half gantry rotation, the so-called half-scan.
+This may be confusing, since the X-ray fan beam angle of the CT detectors (approximately 50°) plus a transition angle for smooth data weighting should be added to the 180° rotation, resulting in a minimal rotation of approximately 260° for image reconstruction.
+The influence of the fan angle increases if the positioning of the heart deviates from the centre of the scan field, resulting in lower temporal resolution.
 The maximal tube rotation speed of current scanners is within the range of 250-350 ms (Table 2).
 Additional hardware-based improvements of temporal resolution have been made possible with DSCT.
+DSCT is constructed with two X-ray tubes at an angle of approximately 90°, and two Figure 6.
+Step-by-step strategies to optimize image quality and radiation dose with coronary CT angiography (CTA): different actions can be implemented to produce sizable effects towards image quality and radiation dose optimization with current coronary CTA technology.
+The grey boxes highlight the role of expected technological advances.
+BMI, body mass index; BP, blood pressure; HR, heart rate; IR, iterative reconstruction; kV, kilovoltage; mA, milliampere.

-DSCT are constructed with two X-ray tubes at an angle of approximately 90°, and two corresponding detector rows within a single gantry, resulting in a two-fold increased temporal resolution in comparison to single source scanners.
+corresponding detector rows within a single gantry, resulting in a twofold increased temporal resolution in comparison with single-source scanners.

 Scanner tubes have benefited from flying focal spot technologies, along with improved power and cooling capacities.
 Emphasis on detector properties has led to increased sensitivity to photons, along with reduced collimation and reduced refractory period between detected pulses.
-Since spatial resolution of MDCT is influenced by collimation and focal spot size13, it has especially improved since the introduction of submillimeter (0.5-0.625 mm) detector size elements.
-Recent detector technologies, along with tube energy rapid switching capacity and dual-source in some vendors, have made dual-energy scanning possible which allows assessment of the x-ray absorption spectra from a broad range of monoenergetic exposure.
-Regarding image quality, dual-energy acquisitions allow the reconstruction of the anatomy at both a (virtual) low and high energy
+Since spatial resolution of multi-detector CT is influenced by collimation and focal spot size, it has especially improved since the introduction of submillimetre (0.5-0.625 mm) detector size elements.
+Recent detector technologies, along with tube energy rapid switching capacity and dual source in some vendors, have made dual-energy scanning possible, which allows assessment of the X-ray absorption spectra from a broad range of monoenergetic exposure.
+Regarding image quality, dual-energy acquisitions allow the reconstruction of the anatomy at both a low (virtual) and high energy (kilo-electron volt), which may be helpful to mitigate streak artefacts or assess tissue iodine concentration.

-(keV) 33, which may be helpful to mitigate streak artifacts or assess tissue iodine concentration.
-Increased detector's coverage to 8- and 16-cm per gantry rotation using 256- and 320-row detector scanners respectively, currently enables heart coverage with minimal or even no table movement.
+Increased detector coverage to 8 cm and 16 cm per gantry rotation using 256- and 320-row detector scanners, respectively, currently enables heart coverage with minimal or even no table movement.
 Image acquisition time is shortened, requiring a minimal number of heartbeats (ideally one) and a shorter breath-hold, with less susceptibility to the occurrence of arrhythmias or ectopic beats.
-An alternative approach for obtaining single heart beat coverage is by using fast table movement (high-pitch) spiral acquisition protocols, currently only possible with DSCT systems.34
+An alternative approach for obtaining single heart beat coverage is by using fast table movement (high-pitch) spiral acquisition protocols, currently only possible with DSCT systems.